TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/01_lesson/lesson_301_built_in_functions.md

 ##Learning Objectives
 Students will be able to...
 * Define and identify: **function, abstraction, arguments, calling, importing, returning**
-* Call built-in functions, using arguments
+* Call the built-in `randint` function, using arguments
 * Utilize code other people have written
 * Understand the difference between printing and returning